-As a result of altering the production responsibilities in transboundary waters, there were cases where previously free US charts would be distributed by Canada at cost to the mariner.
+As a result of altering the production responsibilities in transboundary waters, there were cases where previously free U.S. ENCs would be distributed by Canada at cost to the mariner.
 Similarly, in certain cases, charts previously produced by Canada would be distributed by the Office of Coast Survey and become freely available to the mariner.